European Sojourn 2022 Viking River Cruise

 After breakfast, tour Würzburg’s Bishops’ Residenz, one of Germany’s largest and most ornate baroque palaces and a UNESCO World Heritage Site.
 Or, instead, join an optional full-day journey along Germany’s picturesque “Romantic Road” to Rothenburg, with its turreted city wall and impressive Gothic and baroque architecture.
 Upon returning to Würzburg, enjoy a tour of the Bishops’ Residenz before rejoining your ship for dinner.

 After breakfast, disembark in Nuremberg and visit the ruins of Zeppelin Field, the Nazi parade grounds of the 1930s; then see the Palace of Justice, site of the infamous Nuremberg Trials.
 Alternately, you may take an optional World War II tour that includes the illuminating Documentation Centre Museum.
 After lunch, spend free time exploring Nuremberg’s Old Town.
 Or, join an optional tour to discover the secret network of underground bunkers where priceless art was hidden in wartime.
-We depart just before dinner.
+You depart just before dinner.

 Arrive in Regensburg midday.
 After lunch, tour this wonderfully preserved medieval city, a UNESCO World Heritage Site, including structures dating back to Roman times.
 Discover many 13th- and 14th-century patrician houses and see the splendid St. Peter’s Cathedral.
 During free time, visit the Alte Würstküche (Old Sausage Kitchen), Germany’s oldest restaurant.
-Alternately, you may choose to disembark this morning and drive with your guide to Munich for an optional full-day tour of this cultural and historic city, rejoining your ship in time to enjoy dinner on board before our evening departure.
+Alternately, you may choose to disembark this morning and drive with your guide to Munich for an optional full-day tour of this cultural and historic city, rejoining your ship in time to enjoy dinner on board before your evening departure.

 After breakfast, visit the abbey at Melk, a 900-year-old Benedictine monastery featuring Austria’s finest Italian baroque architecture.
 Rejoin your ship; cruise through the spectacular Wachau Valley this afternoon.
 Before dinner, you have time to explore the time-honored town of Krems and see the Steiner Tor, the last remaining city gate, or take an optional excursion to a local winery to sample some local vintages from this famous wine-producing region.